rbailly/IngestPrices/README.md

 DevLoadPrices from Azure Data Factory

-Used to Automate ingestion from Prices CSV File
+Used to Automate ingestion from Prices CSV File to Production Database

 Triggered when new file is uploaded on private/ElooksBook_pricing blob container